kjyeon1202/CA2_20211118/README.md

 # Code Description

-skin_cancer_classifier.ipynb consists of 3 parts.
-Data processing, models training, results visualizing.
-All 6 models are in this file and there is no command to run only the model you want.
-Therefore, you need to find the cell where the model is defined to run the desired model.
+The 'skin_cancer_classifier.ipynb' file is divided into three main sections: data processing, model training, and results visualization.
+All six models are included in this file, and there isn't a specific command to run only the desired model.
+To execute a particular model, find the cell where that specific model is defined and run it.

 # Results